Lisbon to Sintra Day Trip Itinerary & Guide

 Castle of the Moors (Moorish Castle) – Castelo dos Mouros

 From the Pena Palace, walk to the Castle of the Moors.
-It is only 350 metres away.
+It is only 350 meters away.

 The Castle of the Moors has been in existence since the 9th or 10th century and it was built to serve as a defensive fort at the city outskirts.
 The Moorish Castle towers over the Santa Maria e São Miguel municipality in Sintra.